sandalle/minecraft_bigreactor_control/README.md

 ChangeLog
 ============================
-0.2.1 - Lower/raise only the hottest/coldest Control Rod while trying to control the reactor temperature.
+0.2.2 - Do not auto-start the reactor if it was manually powered off (autoStart=false) 0.2.1 - Lower/raise only the hottest/coldest Control Rod while trying to control the reactor temperature.
 	"<" Rod Control buttons was off by one (to the left)